Popscotch/Clicker-Game-Tutorial/README.md

 To get you started, we've provided you with three files to begin working on your game website.

-Before we can get started coding, we'll need set up the files that we'll be working with on this computer.
+Before we can get started coding, we'll to need set up the files that we'll be working with on this computer.
 And if you want to take your work home with you at the end of today, don't worry - we've got a section on that later.

 Let's begin by downloading the files we need from GitHub.
 The've been put in something called a Git repository, which can be found here: